o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/working-with-nodes-organizing.md

 ---
-description: ' Learn about the tools and techniques available in the &script-canvas;
-  editor for managing and organizing large graphs. '
+description: ' Learn about the tools and techniques available in the Script Canvas editor for managing and organizing large graphs. '
 title: Organizing Nodes
 ---